vitqst/vitqst/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on pizzlysoft
+- 🔭 I’m currently working on Pascalia Asia
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...